google/graphicsfuzz/docs/spirv-fuzz-standalone-walkthrough.md

 ```

 We can compare how the shrinking and reduction have affected the
-number of SPIR-V assembly lines:
+number of lines of SPIR-V assembly:

 ```bash
 spirv-dis fuzzed.spv --raw-id  | wc -l